OpenTermsArchive/contrib-versions/Microsoftstore/Privacy Policy.md

 *   not collect or use student personal data beyond that needed for authorized educational or school purposes;
 *   not sell or rent student personal data;
-*   not use or share student personal data for advertising or similar commercial purposes, such as behavioral targeting of advertisements to students.
+*   not use or share student personal data for advertising or similar commercial purposes, such as behavioral targeting of advertisements to students;
 *   not build a personal profile of a student, other than for supporting authorized educational or school purposes or as authorized by the parent, guardian, or student of appropriate age. and
 *   require that our vendors with whom student personal data is shared to deliver the educational service, if any, are obligated to implement these same commitments for student personal data.